-- a.
-Efforts should be made to establish a network of scientists working on topics related to the effects of physical factors in fresh water on marine mortality of Atlantic salmon in order to promote complementary studies, avoid duplication and gain from cooperative planning and analysis of existing data.
-The ICES Study Group, SGBICEPS could provide a means for establishing such a network (see 3.2.1 Conclusion (a).) - b.
+a.
+Efforts should be made to establish a network of scientists working on topics related to the effects physical factors in fresh water on marine mortality of Atlantic salmon in order to promote complementary studies, avoid duplication and gain from cooperative planning and analysis of existing data.

+- b.
+IASRB should be asked to consider providing funding for the participation in this network of external experts with special skills. - c.
 A preliminary descriptive model of factors in freshwater that affects behaviour, life history and survival and the interaction between them should be developed and run utilizing available quantitative information.
-This should provide a mechanism to identify major gaps in knowledge and to assess their relative importance.
+This should provide a mechanism to major gaps in knowledge and their relative importance.